 Song 2

 0 1 2

-0 0 1 2
+Song 1 0 0 1 2

-Song 1 1 1 1 2
+1 1 1 2

 2 2 2 2

-For example, if Song 1 scores s = 2 (hit) and Song 2 scores s = 0 (bad) then the best new song scores s = 2 (hit), and so forth.
-The result of all of these combinations is that there is now a 1/9 chance that the best of the two new songs is a bad song: such outcome would require both new songs to be bad.
-By contrast, there is a 5/9 chance that the best new song is a hit.
-Overall, the average quality of the best new song is now given by which is greater than 1, the previous expected value if there was only one new song.
+For example, if Song 1 scores s = 2 (hit) and Song 2 scores s = 0 which is greater than 1, the previous expected value if there was only one new song.
 In other words, even though the average quality of each new song has not changed, the average quality of the best song has increased, on account of the number of new songs having increased.
 In other words, order statistics is good news for entertainment consumers: The context explosion effect on quality is likely to be positive.
-In fact, if the number of new content units increases by a lot - as it did in music, film, publishing, etc - then it is quite possible that average quality of the best increases even if average quality of each element decreases.
+In fact, if the number of new content units increases by a lot - as it did in music, film, publishing, and so on - then it is quite possible that average quality of the best increases even if average quality of each element decreases.